sfranz-gpsw/gopro-lib-node.gl/doc/howto/c-api.md

 int ngl_node_param_set(struct ngl_node *node, const char *key, ...);
 ```

-The former is to be used for all list-based parameters (`NodeList` or
+The former is to be used for all list-based parameters (`NodeList`, `intList`
-`doubleList`), and the later for all the others, even the `NodeDict`.
-In that
+or `doubleList`), and the later for all the others, even the `NodeDict`.
+In
-particular case of `NodeDict`, the argument following `key` (identifying the
+that particular case of `NodeDict`, the argument following `key` (identifying
-parameter) is not the value but the key associated with the node (look for
+the parameter) is not the value but the key associated with the node (look for
 `tex0` in the `get_scene()` example above).

 ## Drawing